-HEI has a number of certified drone pilots who serve all regions of North Dakota and Minnesota.
+HEI has a number of certified drone pilots who serve all regions of North Dakota, South Dakota, and Minnesota.
 Our pilots are trained surveyors and technical professionals, which means we not only collect the data but also interpret and integrate it into solutions.
 This creates a streamlined process from data gathering to solution development without having to involve a third-party.

 Not all drones fly, despite the image that immediately comes to mind after someone mentions the word.
 Included in our innovative arsenal of technology is the HyDroneTM RCV, a small, lightweight remote control vehicle with two plastic pontoons that provide buoyancy and stability.
 From the dry shoreline, a surveyor can send the HyDrone into a lake, stream, wetland, or any other body of water to record data that a surveyor would otherwise have to capture manually.

 The HyDrone, because of its size, can maneuver far more easily than a boat designed to hold one or two fully grown adults.
 The HyDrone moves effortlessly through shallow waters or brush-filled lagoons, and its quick deployability allows our surveyors to complete their work much more quickly, getting the information into waiting hands that much faster.

 DOWNLOAD: Drone capabilities brochure